BOB Revolution Flex 3.0 Duallie Review

 Car Seat Compatibility

-The BOB only accepts one infant carrier using a frame style adapter.
+The BOB only accepts one infant carrier using a frame-style adapter (see our best infant car seat review for seat details).
 The seat and the canopy stay on the stroller when using it with a carrier so that you can avoid the disassembly required in some of the competition.
-This stroller works with BOB and Britax infant car seats and some models from the Graco, Chicco, and Peg Perego brands.
+This stroller works with BOB and Britax infant car seats and some models from the Graco, Chicco, and Peg Perego brands, including the Chicco Keyfit 30.
 The seat requires a two-step process of clicking in place and then using straps over the foot end of the carrier.
-We aren't big fans of the two-step process, and we worry parents will intentionally or accidentally skip the strap step, which could result in potential injuries.
+We aren't big fans of the two-step process, and we worry parents will intentionally or accidentally skip the strap step, resulting in potential injuries.

 Ease of Setup